Statistical Process Control (SPC)

 What advice would you give to others thinking about using it?

 Before implementing SPC, the manufacturing process should be evaluated to determine the main areas of waste.
-Some example of manufacturing process waste are reworked, scrap and excessive inspection time.
-It would be most beneficial to apply SPC tools to these areas first.
+Examples of manufacturing waste are process rework, scrap and excessive inspection time.
+It would be beneficial to apply SPC tools to these areas first.
 During SPC, not all dimensions are monitored due to the expense, time and production delays that would incur.
 Prior to SPC implementation, the key or critical characteristics of the process should be identified.
 Data would then be collected and monitored on these key or critical characteristics.

 Prineshan Amichand is TLC’s IT Manager and course facilitator.
 He provides technical support to internal TLC team and external customers.
 Prineshan provides IT support for The Leadership Centre and is involved in designing and delivering technology solutions on projects as well as managing software licensing and provider SLAs.
 Prineshan facilitates TLC’s Lean FOCUS, Lean Leader Internship and Design for Six Sigma courses.